 Lanzarote’s best beach?
 Papagayo, Canary Islands, Spain

-Beach life: generally excellent due to endless sun, sand and coastal activity options but somewhat lacking after-sun exotic/Spanish culture and in some areas - notably Fuerteventura - nudists roam wild scaring the wildlife.
+Beach life: generally excellent due to plentiful sun and good facilities even if fine light sand is generally lacking.
+After-sun activities range from wild exotic/Spanish culture and in some areas – notably Fuerteventura – nudists roam scaring the wildlife.

-Windsurfing/Kiteboarding/surfing: most of the Canary Islands are perfectly suited to these water sports with near-constant sunshine and winds.
-Fuerteventura is the scene of annual windsurfing championships
+Windsurfing/Kite boarding: most of the Canary Islands are perfectly suited to these water sports with sunshine and winds as standard though Fuerteventura is often ranked at numero uno and is also the scene of annual windsurfing championships

 Deep Sea Fishing: brilliant in the Canaries, positioned as they are way out in the Atlantic.